Quick Verdict

 True offline capability

-Inspection sites — docks, warehouses, construction sites — frequently have no signal.
+Inspection sites such as docks, warehouses, and construction sites frequently have no signal.
 The software must work fully offline and sync when reconnected.
-A spinner that says "connecting…" is not offline working.
+A spinner that says "connecting..." is not offline working.

 Automatic PDF report generation